Vorlonhomeworld/BBCL/2 What_is_Lisp.md

 As a matter of fact, yes!
 Common Lisp is still being used today, by both hobbyists and professionals.
-On the Hobbyists side, [StupmWm](http://stumpwm.github.io/) is a complete window mannager written completly in Common Lisp, [Climacs](https://common-lisp.net/project/climacs/) is an implementation of Emacs in Common Lisp, as are [Hemlock](https://github.com/bluelisp/hemlock) and [Clocc](http://clocc.sourceforge.net/).
+On the Hobbyists side, [StupmWm](http://stumpwm.github.io/) is a complete window mannager written completly in Common Lisp, [Climacs](https://common-lisp.net/project/climacs/) is an implementation of Emacs in Common Lisp, as are [Hemlock](https://github.com/bluelisp/hemlock) and [Clocc](http://clocc.sourceforge.net/).One hobbyist even wrote [Mezzano](https://github.com/froggey/Mezzano), an entire operating system, from Common Lisp.
 On the companies side, there's actually a fairly large list [available here](https://common-lisp.net/lisp-companies), this list includes Grammarly!
-This isn't the only list either, [there's this one](http://pchristensen.com/blog/lisp-companies/) and you can always do a google search on Lisp jobs anytime!
+This isn't the only list either,[there's this one](http://pchristensen.com/blog/lisp-companies/) and you can always do a google search on Lisp jobs anytime!

 That's not all either!
 Have you ever written an Excel formula?
 You ever notice that the formula had to be enclosed in paraentheses?
 That's a Common Lisp influence, as common
 Lisp uses parentheses all the time.
 How about the syntax of the formula, for example, I have a budget on Excel/Libre Office and the formula for part of it is: